 Vessels entering Bailiwick waters for the purpose of undertaking nautical and/or seismic surveying are required to obtain the permission of the Guernsey Authorities before commencing any work.

-Guernsey Port Control maintain a 24 / 7 watch on all vessel movements in and out of St Peter Port and St Sampsons Harbour.
-Monitoring of VHF channel 12 is highly recommended for all commercial traffic and beneficial to any leisure craft while in the harbours and Little Russel.
+Guernsey Port Control maintain a 24/7 watch on all vessel movements in and out of St Peter Port and St Sampsons Harbours.
+Monitoring of VHF Channel 12 is highly recommended for all commercial traffic, and beneficial to any leisure craft while in the harbours and Little Russel.

 Visiting boats engaged in commercial activities

 Visiting small commercial vessels less than 24m Load Line Length are considered as visiting vessels provided that they sail with the same passengers onboard as they arrived with.
 Plying for Hire and Reward from Guernsey Harbours without boat and boatman's licences is an offence.
-Boat licences issued by an organisation approved by the MCA are not recognised in Guernsey.
+Boat licences issued by an organisation approved by the UK Maritime and Coastguard Agency are not recognised in Guernsey.

 Health & Safety Reporting